JeserylMae/JeserylMae/README.md

 <h3> 🔖About Me:</h3>
 <p>
-I'm a third-year computer science student with a strong ambition to become a software engineer.
+I'm a computer science student with a strong ambition to become a software engineer.
 With a foundation in cybersecurity and a passion for design, I aspire to create applications that are not only visually engaging but also secure, ensuring both functionality and protection for users.
 </p>